Facebook Ad Benchmarks: What’s a Good CTR, CPC, and Conversion Rate?

 Education 1.0 – 1.6 $1.00 – $1.80

-While keeping up with the industry standards may be a challenge, having an agency ad account can help you get a good start.
+While keeping up with the industry standards may be a challenge, having a Facebook agency ad account can help you get a good start.
 Services like Uproas have 24/7 customer service that can help you manage your ad campaigns and take the right decisions.
 It also offers limitless scaling and unrestricted access to all of Meta’s ad services.
 You can also use Meta Business Suite Insights, Ads Manager reports, or third-party tools to track your specific Meta benchmarks for your niche.

 How to Use Facebook Ad Benchmarks to Optimize Your Campaigns